phgrandi/phgrandi/README.md

 - 🤔 &nbsp; Exploring new technologies.
 - ✅ &nbsp; Verified Discord Bot developer.
 - 💼 &nbsp; I'm currently working on the ravenabot.com project.
-- 🎀 &nbsp; I'm the creator of Ravena Bot (ravenabot.com with over 400k active users and more than 1.1k servers)
+- 🎀 &nbsp; I'm the creator of Ravena Bot (ravenabot.com with over 500k active users and more than 1.6k servers)
-- 🔫 &nbsp; Discord manager at a server with over 65k members.
+- 🔫 &nbsp; Community manager at a server with over 65k members.
 - 🌱 &nbsp; Learning more about React, C#, JS and FiveM Development.
-- ✍️ &nbsp; I’m looking to collaborate on FiveM and Discord bot's development.
+- ✍️ &nbsp; I’m looking to collaborate on JS development.

 #